Ask us about our affordable payment options.

 Equipment failures are the responsibility of the part manufacturer rather than the truck driver or trucking company.
 If a tire blowout, brake failure, or other part malfunction caused your accident, your 18-wheeler truck accident lawyer will work to hold the manufacturer accountable for their defective product as well.

 Other factors that contribute to auto accidents, such as driving under the influence, improper training, or weather-related road conditions, are made worse and result in compounded damage when an 18-wheeler is involved.
-As a big-rig accident victim, it is important that you hire an experienced 18-wheeler truck accident lawyer in St. Louis who has the skill and insight to understand and prove the combination of factors that caused your truck accident.
+As a big-rig accident victim, it is important that you hire an experienced 18-wheeler truck accident lawyer in St. Louis, MO who has the skill and insight to understand and prove the combination of factors that caused your truck accident.

 18-Wheeler Truck Accident Liability